-Only farmers who raise the highest quality pork will be accepted into the Niman Ranch program.
+Only farmers who raise high quality pork will be accepted into the Niman Ranch program.

-Qualified pigs must be sired by NR approved boar lines.
-Additionally, farmers must be committed to using top-quality genetic lines, preferably a three-way rotational cross consisting of Duroc, Berkshire, and Chester White genetics.
-A list of approved boar lines can be obtained from NR field agents.
-If gilts are purchased from existing Niman Ranch Farmers, the farmer selling gilts must be ranked in the top 3/5 of our pork quality rankings.
+Niman Ranch farmers must be committed to using top-quality genetics.
+Producers are encouraged to reach out to their field agents to discuss genetics options and any considered changes.
+For natural mating systems, a traditional three-way rotational cross consisting of Duroc, Berkshire, and Chester White genetics can be effective.
+For those using AI, a list of approved boar lines can be obtained from NR field agents.
+If gilts are purchased from existing Niman Ranch Farmers, the farmer selling gilts must be ranked in the top 2/5 of our pork quality rankings.